JasonMcD96/01-HTML-CSS-Git-Code-Refactor/README.md

 ## Description

 ```
 01 HTML CSS Git: Code Refactor was an exercise for refactoring code.
-I looked through the HTML file 'index.html' and CSS file 'style.css' to make it more accessible.
-This included changing tags from one type of tag to another for a better semantics within the HTML file.
-Such as changing a div tag to an aside.
+I looked through
+ the HTML file 'index.html' and CSS file 'style.css' to make it more accessible.
+ This included changing tags from one type of tag to another for a better semantics within the HTML file, Such as changing a div tag to an aside.
  As for the CSS file, I looked for ways to make the references cleaner and to consolidate redundant references.
 ```

 ## Link to Live Webpage